Meet Our Team

 Margaret Howe is the Assistant National Organizing Director for PIRG Campus Action.
 Margaret’s finest achievement was working as the Assistant Organizing Director for CALPIRG when she oversaw campus organizers across the state and helped to run a field campaign that gathered 160,000 pledges from students to defeat Proposition 23, a ballot measure that would reverse California’s landmark global warming law.
 She also worked as the PIRG National Administrative Assistant for 3 years.
 When Margaret is not working, she is running in her Chicago running group.

-As NJPIRG Student Chapters' organizing director, Dan oversees NJPIRG's campus organizers and works with student leaders to run successful campaigns.
+Dan is the Political Director for the Student PIRGs.
+Previously, Dan was the NJPIRG Student Chapters' organizing director, where she oversaw NJPIRG's campus organizers and worked with student leaders to run successful campaigns.
 Prior to joining the NJPIRG team, Dan was the Assistant Organizing Director for CALPIRG Students based in Berkeley.
 She worked with students and organizers to stop student loan interest rates from doubling, to teach 30,000 kids about energy efficiency, and to pass more than 50 plastic bag bans in cities and counties across the state.
 She also oversaw eight campuses in Southern California to successfully defeat Proposition 23, the dirty oil proposition.
 Dan graduated from the University of California-Davis in 2008 in Political Science and Environmental Policy Analysis and Planning.
 Dan likes to ride bikes and read pop science books.

 Organizing Director, MASSPIRG and CONNPIRG Student Chapters